In relation to pre-exposure prophylaxis (PrEP), 2-1-1 dosing (and 2+1+1 dosing) are alternative terms for event-based dosing.

 Applied directly to the affected area, as opposed to systemic.
 For example, a cream or lotion, applied to body surfaces such as the skin or mucous membranes inside the vagina or rectum.

-A disease due to infection with the protozoa Toxoplasma gondii, usually causing inflammation of the brain.
+A disease due to infection with the protozoa Toxoplasma gondii, usually transmitted through consuming contaminated food and drink or undercooked meat.

 An enzyme that can be measured in a blood sample that indicates the health of the liver, such as AST or ALT.